What to bring...

 A comfort toy or item belonging to you for your child to look after is good settling technique.

-It is important to say goodbye to your child when you are leaving even if your child becomes upset, to establish trust that you will not disappear and to reassure him/her of your return.
+It is important to say goodbye to your child when you are leaving even if your child becomes upset, to establish trust that you will not disappear and to reassure them of your return.
 Be sure to let the staff know of your intention to leave, so they can support your child, through the separation process.

 Our front gate has become a special place to say goodbye for a loving farewell routine for your child.